Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/04-Description.md

 1. __Advanced__ try adding more channels to the feature vector to improve the segmentation
  - Why can you not add position to this table?
  - What would you have to do to incorporate position?

+### Advanced Tasks
+1. Inside the 'Decision Tree Preparation' metanode there is a 'Column Filter' which removes the positions, add them back and see if the quality of the segmentation can be improved

 ## Part 4 - Contouring